-The Society's financial instruments consist of cash, term deposits, accrued interest receivable, accounts payable and government loan.
+The Society's financial instruments consist of cash, term deposits, accrued interest receivable, and accounts payable.
 The Society initially measures all of its financial assets and liabilities at fair value.
 The Society subsequently measures all of its financial assets and liabilities at amortized cost, except for investments in equity instruments that are quoted in the active market, which are measured at fair value.
 Changes in the fair value of equity instruments are recognized in the statement of operations.